ajp76054/todo-app-interview/README.md

 ### Installed Libraries

-For ease of use we have installed Bootstrap, Angular Materials, and NG Bootstrap.
+For ease of use we have installed Bootstrap, and Angular Materials.

 # Routes